DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 The chill, that he felt reaching his neck, made Kai reflexively hold his breath.

 It was supposed to take just a bit more...
-Just finding among the culprit among two remaining heroes.
+Just finding the culprit among two remaining heroes.
-Although he thought that the culprit is among remaining heroes, he had uncanny feeling that he is walking through never-ending darkness.
+Although he thought that the culprit was indeed among remaining heroes, he had uncanny feeling that he is walking through never-ending darkness.

 "Finding the one behind world reincarnation, and the true colours of rasterrizer..."